 All continuing CSULB and transfer students who have not fulfilled the GWAR must register for and take the WPE by the end of the semester in which they earn 65 units.
 Upper-division transfer students who enter CSULB with 65 or more units must take the WPE within their first semester of residency at CSULB.
 (PS 04-06)

 Students can register for the WPE at the Office of Testing and Evaluation Services, BH-216 (562) 985-4007, www.csulb.edu/centers/tests.
 Students must pay a fee each time they take the test to cover the costs of test administration and scoring.
-Students may attend free three-hour workshops one to two weeks prior to each WPE date indicated in the Schedule of Classes and may obtain information about these workshops from the Testing Office.
-The Testing Office schedules free three-hour workshops one to two weeks prior to each WPE date indicated in the Schedule of Classes; information about these workshops, the WPE workbook, and related services can be obtained from the Testing Office.
+The Testing Office offers three-hour workshops one to two weeks prior to each WPE date indicated in the Schedule of Classes; information about these workshops, the WPE workbook, and related services can be obtained from the Testing Office.

 If undergraduate students neglect to attempt the WPE by the time they earn 65 units, CSULB will place a hold on their privilege to register for classes.
 Students must sign up for and take the WPE to release these registration holds.